 B.S. in Elementary Education with a minor in Psychology from the University of Idaho M.S. in School Counseling from Eastern Washington University

-I have served as the school counselor at Sorensen Magnet School since 2004.
-I absolutely love what I do!
-I am known as "Miss Hilary.”
-I have always known that I wanted to have a job working with children.
-I graduated from the University of Idaho in Moscow with a B.S. in Elementary Education and a minor in Psychology.
+Students call me “Miss Hilary.”
+I graduated from the University of Idaho with a B.S. in Elementary Education and a minor in Psychology.
 I then attended Eastern Washington University to obtain my M.S. in School Counseling.
-I have been working at Sorensen ever since.
+I have been a school counselor for 20 years.

 What do I love most about my job?
 Being proactive.
-You will see me in the halls, at recess, in the lunch room, in classrooms, outside after school, and at school functions.
-I go to every classroom, every other week, for 30 minutes.
-My goal is know every child's name in our school.
+You will see me in the halls, at recess, in the lunchroom, and in classrooms.
+My goal is to know every child's name in our school.
 I want to be accessible and visible.

 Here are a few of the things that I do at Sorensen:

 School wide activities play a major role in reinforcing goals at our school.
 For this reason, adults in the school make a conscious decision to reinforce what’s really important, and to create activities that are inclusive, support children’s learning, foster an appreciation of differences, and provide children with the opportunity to help others.
 At Sorensen we like to focus on the positive.
 The more children feel that their school community cares about them and meets their needs, the more likely they are to feel attached to that community.
 Spirit of Sorensen, blue slips, class meetings, Performance Teams and Friday Gathering are just a few of the many ways that Sorensen makes this happen.

 Classroom lessons: This is a time where I meet with each classroom on a myriad of topics including Sources of Strength, conflict resolution, bully prevention, community building, personal safety, and goal setting.